I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/midatlax/nf-midatlax-rxmapmidtocontext.md

 ## -remarks
 <p>RDBSS defines a Multiplex ID (MID), a 16-bit value, that can be used by both the network client (mini-redirector) and the server to distinguish between the concurrently active requests on any connection.
 A MID is a component of a MID_ATLAS data structure allocated by calling <b>RxCreateMidAtlas</b>.
 A MID_MAP data structure is allocated and used for mapping MIDs to RX_CONTEXT data structures. </p>

-<p>RDBSS defines a Multiplex ID (MID), a 16-bit value, that can be used by both the network client (mini-redirector) and the server to distinguish between the concurrently active requests on any connection.
-A MID is a component of a MID_ATLAS data structure allocated by calling <b>RxCreateMidAtlas</b>.
-A MID_MAP data structure is allocated and used for mapping MIDs to RX_CONTEXT data structures. </p>

 ## -requirements
 <table>
 <tr>